-\begin{lemma} Algorithm~\ref{alg:pagerank} correctly computes the \pagerank\ with high probability. \end{lemma} \begin{proof} For the purpose of showing correctness, we ignore the potential issues caused by congestion, which we will focus on in the subsequent lemmas. \cite{pagerank} show that the random walk process, where each token is either terminated with probability $\epsilon$ or forwarded with probability $1 - \epsilon$ to a neighbor chosen uniformly at random, approximates the \pagerank\ of the graph.
+\begin{proof} In \cite{pagerank} it is shown that the random walk process, where each token is either terminated with probability $\epsilon$ or forwarded with probability $1 - \epsilon$ to a neighbor chosen uniformly at random, approximates the \pagerank\ of the graph.
 Thus it is sufficient to show that Algorithm~\ref{alg:pagerank} adheres to this random walk process.

 Consider a node $u$ and suppose that $u$ holds $\ell$ tokens.
 If $\ell < k$, then according to Lines~\ref{line:lowload1}-\ref{line:lowload2}, we increment the corresponding entry of array $\alpha[v]$, for some uniformly at random chosen neighbor $v$ of $u$ and send a message $\langle c_v, dest: v \rangle$ to the machine $M'$ hosting $v$.
 Upon receiving the message, $M'$ increases its token count of $v$, as required.